 Get ready gamers, Half-Life: Alyx is here.
-Valve has managed to find success at probably everything they tried to achieve with this installment.
-The whole action takes place before the happenings in Half-Life 2, and players control Alyx Vance (hence the game title) as they try to fight off the alien Combine.
+Valve has managed finding success at probably everything they have tried to achieve with this installment.
+The whole action takes place before the occurrence in Half-Life 2, and players control Alyx Vance (hence the game title) as they try to fight off the alien Combine.
 For those who haven’t heard, the newest Half-Life is a strictly VR game.

 Even though Half-Life: Alyx is a VR game, we would like to place it in the mid-spec PC tier as it should be surely playable, but as always for these types of games – a high-end PC is highly recommended.
 Let’s get in deeper into this tremendous VR experience and try to get a grasp of what you might need to run it successfully.

-The only problem with the newest addition is – are hardcore fans willing to buy a virtual reality headset to find out what happens next in the Half-Life world?
+The only problem with the newest addition are hardcore fans willing to buy a virtual reality headset to find out what arises next in the Half-Life world?
 Some may find it sad, that the newest addition is not the highly speculated third sequel.

 We believe Valve had different intentions with this part and those were mainly to get into the hype-train of VR gaming.
 Certainly, they did it confidently and provided us with hands-down the best virtual reality experience money can buy at this moment.